Building Inspections, what are the benefits?

 Please contact us to arrange a building inspection, should concerns arise with cracking in your property.

 Perth’s Building Inspection Industry, Is It Regulated?

 No, unfortunately the building inspection industry in Perth is currently unregulated.
 Currently anyone can call themselves a building inspector and do not require any certification or paperwork.
 Many firms in Perth call themselves qualified or registered building inspectors.
 In reality, there is no such title.

 We hear too many stories of disputes arising from building inspectors missing obvious defects.
-Clearly there is a huge risk having an unqualified building inspector assessing your property.
+Therefore, there is a huge risk having an unqualified building inspector assessing your property.